Sex Hormone Binding Globulin (SHBG)

 What SHBG Levels Mean

 Lower SHBG values indicate reduced binding capacity and relatively higher free testosterone.
-Low SHBG commonly appears alongside insulin resistance, elevated triglycerides, and metabolic stress.
+In women, low SHBG commonly appears alongside insulin resistance, elevated triglycerides, and metabolic stress.
+It is a frequent feature of PCOS and is independently associated with increased risk of type 2 diabetes.

 Understanding whether SHBG levels are stable, rising, or falling over time is essential for meaningful interpretation.